City as a Service

 Empowering local governments is exactly what we had in mind when we first started building Stae’s municipal.systems platform, and it’s why, from the start, we’ve worked alongside city officials — from department staff delivering services to citywide innovation officers managing enterprise data — to develop and iterate on our tools.

-We want to continue making Stae both and city halls and other public agencies, and that’s why we are excited to announce five pilot projects via a new collaborative program we’re calling Civic Data Sandbox.
+We want to continue making Stae both for and with city halls and other public agencies, and that’s why we are excited to announce five pilot projects via a new collaborative program we’re calling Civic Data Sandbox.

 So, without further ado, here’s our first cohort of Sandbox cities!
 We’re excited for each of these projects to achieve real results for our local government partners, and we’ll be sharing our learnings along the way.